+Requirement:

-Requirement: You have now spent a semester examining best practices in effective teaching and how this can serve as a foundation for effective classroom and school consultation.
-In this final assignment you are asked to create a summary that will provide you with professional notes for your future work as a consultant.
+Option #1 You have now spent a semester examining best practices in effectively meeting the academic and behavioral needs of students in a school setting and how this can serve as a foundation for effective classroom and school consultation.
+In this final assignment you are asked to create a summary of what you believe has been your key knowledge acquisition from this class that will provide you with professional notes for your future work as a consultant.
 This may take the form of an outline, a series of bullets presented under headings, some form of graphic organizer/schema, etc. This will most likely require 5-10 pages of written/graphic work.
+Option #2 You may instead choose to select a topic about which you would like to obtain additional content in order to strengthen you ability to provide effective consultation.
+This option will involve your reading a minimum of four articles on this topic and writing a minimum five page summary of your new knowledge and how you might use this knowledge in your role as school psychologist.